-V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment. ^(Core) throughout the course of members to reinforce wel deficiencies.
-This feedbac to achieve the Milestones aculty members should provide feedback frequently each rotation.
-Fellows require feedback from faculty I-performed duties and tasks, as well as to correct ck will allow for the development of the learner as they strive .
-More frequent feedback is strongly encouraged for fellows at may result in a poor final rotation evaluation.
-V.A.1.b) Evaluation must be documented at the completion of the assignment. ^(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months. ^(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion. ^(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty- specific Milestones, and must: ^(Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, ^(Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice. ^(Core)
+Background and Intent: Faculty members should provide feedback frequently throughout the course of each rotation.
+Fellows require feedback from faculty members to reinforce well-performed duties and tasks, as well as to correct deficiencies.
+This feedback will allow for the development of the learner as they strive to achieve the Milestones.
+More frequent feedback is strongly encouraged for fellows who have deficiencies that may result in a poor final rotation evaluation.

+V.A.1.b) Evaluation must be documented at the completion of the assignment.
+(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
+(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
+(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, $^{(Core)}$ V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
+(Core)